adrioro/Navigating-the-Food-Chain/README.md

 - "omnivore" if an animal eats plants and animals
 - undefined if an animal doesn't eat plants or animals

+### Testing:
-### Testing code using the eatsPlants and eatsAnimals variables.
+Testing code using the eatsPlants and eatsAnimals variables.